 Artwork created in response to this residency experience will be displayed or shared in a variety of channels including the Hatfield Marine Science Visitor Center, the Sitka Art Invitational and at a scaled traveling show with the intent of touring both Oregon’s metropolitan areas as well as underserved coastal communities.

 The first of the four trips took place in February 2018 with artist Rebecca Welti spending 10 days on the research ship Sikuliaq observing and conversing with scientists from Oregon State, University of Oregon and Portland State University.

 We are seeking applications from visual artists, writers and musicians to join the the next research trip in July.
 Applicants whose work directly explores themes of ocean ecology and has the potential to help inform, engage and impact a wide audience in current environmental issues will be prioritized.

 Please apply using our online application process.
-The next deadline is April 17, 2018 for the July 3-12 trip.
+The next deadline will be announced in late summer for the 2019 research trips.